AB 5/AB 2257: California’s Worker Classification Law

 Has the federal government adopted an ABC test for the purposes of any federal labor laws?

-Various federal officials have also publicly contemplated whether and how the federal government might adopt an ABC test.
-The current nominee to be the Secretary of the U.S. Department of Labor, Julie Su, comes from California and was a strong supporter of AB 5.
-The Biden Labor Department took the position that federal courts had determined that the Department does have congressional authority to consider an ABC type of rule.
+Federal officials have also publicly contemplated whether and how the federal government might adopt an ABC test.
+The current nominee to be the Secretary of the U.S. Department of Labor, Julie Su, comes from California and strongly supports AB 5.
+The Biden Labor Department held that federal courts had determined that the Department has congressional authority to consider an ABC type of rule.
 Employee or Independent Contractor Classification Under the Fair Labor Standards Act, 87 Fed.
 Reg.
 62,218, 62,230 (Oct.
 13, 2022).
 Thus, any federal adoption of the ABC rule would require an act of Congress.
 Members of Congress are split on a nationwide ABC test.
 In light of the current politically divided Congress, the ABC test has almost no chance of becoming federal law in the near future.

 Need more information?

-For more information about AB 5 and CullenLaw’s work on this important topic, please contact us.
-For links to our current and prior articles and blog posts concerning AB 5, see the titles below.
+Please contact us for more information about AB 5 and CullenLaw’s work on this vital topic.
+See the titles below for links to our current and prior articles and blog posts concerning AB 5.